uesseu/ninwavelets/README.md

 # Exsamples
 GMW is similar to morlet wavelet, if you use default param.

-You can calculate complex value and power.
+You can calculate complex value, abosolute value and power.

 ```python
 from ninwavelets import Morse